gloriaWidhalm/reliable-travel-planning/README.md

 ---

 ## Setup / Running the prototype
-1. Setup necessary data (if not already prepared)
+1. Setup necessary data (if not already prepared, for running the prototype transport_data.db and gtfs_train.db are already prepared in this repository, for a different dataset (time period) the data needs to be downloaded and the database needs to be set up/new data imported):
     - Download the delay (and optionally GTFS) data (actual (delay) data for the desired time period: https://data.opentransportdata.swiss/en/dataset/istdaten, GTFS: https://data.opentransportdata.swiss/en/?groups=timetables-gtfs)
     - Set up the delay database (and optionally GTFS database) with the data (see the setup delay data folder and setup GTFS data optional folder)
-2. Choose desired start and destination station as well as the start time and run the prototype.py file (in the prototype folder) to generate the results - the results are stored in the results folder.
+2. Choose desired start and destination station as well as the start time and run the prototype.py file (in the prototype folder) to generate the results - the results are stored in the "results" folder.
     - It is also possible to run multiple scenarios at once (by providing a list of start and destination stations and start times).
     - Additional parameters are the end time interval and the time budget multiplier.
 3. Visualizing the results (optional)
-    - Run the create_graph_visual_from_results.py file in the visualization folder to visualize the results (the paths and reliability information).
+    - Run the "create_graph_visual_from_results.py file" in the visualization folder to visualize the results (the paths and reliability information).
     - The visualization is based on the results in the prototype/results folder.
 ---